Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 # Revision History

 # Tabs{.tabset}
+## Revision 1.01

+* Change the 5V_EXT_SBC and 5V_EXT-5V_INT jumper headers to not be populated y default.
+* added hardware to provide USB Host support in future firmware.

 ## Revision 1.0

 * Added a Jumper to connect the external SD card on the PanelDue header to GND (allows older versions of PanelDue with out a card detect pin to be used.